 (Photo: Kristy Rice)

 Successful writer and blogger Kristy Rice, who has been featured in WOW!
-Women On Writing, Funds for Writers, Be A Freelance Blogger, Barefoot Writer, and elephant journal searches “for other markets by subject/keyword or uses an all-inclusive resource, like the Writer’s Market (deluxe/digital) from Writer’s Digest.”
+Women On Writing, Funds for Writers, Be A Freelance Blogger, Barefoot Writer, and elephant journal searches “for other markets by subject/keyword or uses an all-inclusive resource.”

 “If you’re still unable to find a good home for your article, consider narrowing the idea down further or slanting it so that it fits a different market.
 This is especially common when you resell previously published pieces to regional reprint markets and have to slant it to a specific area.
 For example, if your article idea was to write a heavily researched nutritional piece on the benefits of eating chia seeds, you could, either in addition or instead, market that idea to fitness/wellness sites as ‘10 Reasons You Should Be Adding Chia Seeds To Your Morning Smoothie.’
 This can also help you land multiple assignments from one round of research.”

 If you can’t find a home for your idea, then there is the option of providing content for your blog.
 If you had a terrific pitch to Cosmopolitan, but they turned it down, that may be content worth sharing with the world.
 If you think you have pitched enough (and still didn’t get a yes), you might consider writing the piece for your own blog.
 While writing for yourself might not pay directly, it becomes a part of your portfolio, and your portfolio always needs fresh, well-crafted content to attract clients and editors.